About 1-2% of the U.S. population likely has a brain aneurysm. However, only about 30,000 of these aneurysms are likely to rupture in a given year.

 A brain aneurysm is a weak area in the wall of an artery that delivers blood to the brain.
 Though often harmless, these weak areas can bulge and burst, resulting in dangerous or even fatal ruptures that release blood into the skull.

 We offer a variety of appointment types.
 Learn more or call 913-588-1227 to schedule now.

 Most brain aneurysms have no symptoms.
 Unruptured brain aneurysms may occasionally cause headaches, visual disturbances or speech issues.
 Ruptured brain aneurysms are an emergency and may be indicated by:

 - Loss of consciousness

 - Sudden, severe headache

-With most aneurysms exhibiting no symptoms, unruptured aneurysms are sometimes found during imaging tests for unrelated conditions.
-These tests may include:
+With most aneurysms exhibiting no symptoms, unruptured aneurysms are sometimes found during imaging tests like an MRI or CT scan.

 Debbie Green: I feel fantastic.
 I feel like I've been healed.

 Narrator: That's today, but just 24 hours ago, Debbie Green had an aneurysm in her brain.
 Previous attempts to treat it had failed.